 This control measure incorporates BMP's that are designed to minimize water quality impact from developments once construction is complete.
-During the Course of the past year, two (2) projects which required BMP were completed, and last inspections of both projects indicated that all Post Construction Sites have been stabilized and no deficiencies have been noted by the QCP that performed the site inspections.
-Photo on this page shows the stabilized grassed areas adjacent to the new parking lot to south of the Materials Science Building.
+During the Course of the past year, two (2)

+projects which required BMP were completed, and last inspections of both projects indicated that all Post Construction Sites have been stabilized and no deficiencies have been noted by the QCP that performed the site inspections.
+Photo on this page shows the stabilized grassed areas adjacent to the new business incubator building.